-After months of arguing, motions and tedious discovery in a RI divorce, someone remembers the life insurance policies at the last minute.
-Everyone is worn down and wants to get the ghastly divorce cause of action over, as soon as possible.
-Life insurance obligations for the benefit of the children or child are typically glossed over and often treated haphazardly.
+After months of arguing, motions and tedious discovery in a RI divorce, someone remembers the life insurance policies, at the last minute.
+Everyone is worn down.
+Everyone wants to get the ghastly divorce over, as soon as possible.
+Life insurance obligations for the benefit of the children are typically glossed over and often treated haphazardly in a divorce..

-People do not want to spend the time to properly consider each other’s mortality and make sure that everything is fair, orderly and equitable and the financial future of the children is accounted for, in the event of the untimely death of either of the parents.
+Litigants do not want to spend the time to properly consider each other’s mortality.
+In a divorce, spouses often do not properly insure that the financial future of the children is accounted for, in the event of the untimely death of either parent.

-Life insurance obligations should be a critical part of divorce settlement negotiation!
+Life insurance obligations should be a critical part of divorce settlement negotiations!

-In the vast majority of cases someone suggest in settlement negotiations to the owner of the life insurance policy, ‘why don’t you just agree that if you pass away then your life insurance will be held in trust by the surviving spouse for the benefit of your children.’
+In the vast majority of cases, someone remembers life insurance, at the last moment, during settlement negotiations.
+Someone suggests: ‘why don’t you just agree that if you pass away then your life insurance will be held in trust by the surviving spouse for the benefit of your children.’
 Everyone agrees that this will be an irrevocable obligation.
-Everyone including the Rhode Island divorce attorneys and the husband and wife agrees to this arrangement without much meaningful thought or reasoned discourse with a sense of relief that this divorce mess has concluded.
+Everyone including the Rhode Island divorce attorneys, husband and wife agree to this arrangement.
+The litigants do not engage in meaningful thought or reasoned discourse.
+After all, there is a “sense of relief” that this divorce brouhaha has concluded.

-I have raised objections to this type of disorganized trust language dozens of times in Providence Family Court Divorce causes of action, but nearly every time I am overruled by my client or someone who wants it all over with.
-They tell me to figuratively to ‘stand down’ and not create a REAL or ORGANIZED trust and get this over with.
+I have raised objections to this type of disorganized trust language dozens of times in Providence Family Court divorce causes of action.
+Despite my objections, nearly every time I am overruled by my client or someone who wants it all over with.
+They tell me to figuratively ‘stand down’ and not create a REAL or ORGANIZED trust and get this over with.

 Do not wait until the end of a divorce to consider life insurance

-Perhaps the solution is that parties consider life insurance and its effect on the children’s future towards the beginning or middle of the divorce matrimonial case rather than a last minute throw-in.
+The parties should consider life insurance and its effect on the children’s future towards the beginning or middle of the divorce case.
+It should not be treated as a last minute throw-in.

 Here are 7 potential issues that could arise by such a haphazard life insurance trust:

 1.)
-The purported trust does not set forth when if ever the children are entitled to the remaining trust money.
-Is the mother obligated to give any remaining money over to the children upon a child’s 18th birthday?
-The 23rd birthday?? or never?
+The purported trust does not set forth when, if ever, the children are entitled to the remaining trust money.
+Is the mother obligated to give any remaining money to the children upon a child’s 18th birthday?
+The 23rd birthday? or never?

 2.)
-What if the owner of the life Insurance has another child and does not for whatever reason obtain life insurance for that child?
+What if the owner of the life Insurance has another child and does not obtain life insurance for that child?
 Isn’t that child also entitled to be supported after the untimely death of their parent?

 4.)
 When does the obligation to name the trustee end when the children are 18?
 21?
 23? or 25?

 5.)
-What happens if the owner and trustee parent die together or in a short succession who is the secondary backup trustee?
+What happens if the owner and trustee parent die together or in short succession?
+Who is the secondary trustee?

 7.)
 Is the trust money going to be set in a separate account with the trustee in a fiduciary capacity?
-Or are the funds to be mixed into the checking account of the trustee?
+Can the trust funds be mixed into the checking account of the trustee?

 8.)
-Should the trustee be a different person than the parent with physical custody of the child after the death of the owner of the life insurance policy.
+Should the trustee be a different person than the parent with physical custody of the child?
 A neutral person can insure that the trust objectives are satisfied for the best interest of the trust beneficiaries.

 What is the Solution?